 Get the Complete Picture

-Interface was the first North American carpet manufacturer to publish a third party verified Environmental Product Declaration (EPD) and we’ve since expanded our EPDs into seven product categories.
-Now, 99% of Interface products globally have an EPD.
+Interface was the first North American flooring manufacturer to publish a third party verified Environmental Product Declaration (EPD) in 2009 and the first flooring manufacturer to publish EPDs for all standard products globally in 2012.
+Now, 99% of Interface products globally, including all standard carpet and resilient flooring styles, have a product-specific EPD.

-An EPD provides the product ingredients and environmental impacts that happen during the entire life of a product.
+An EPD provides transparent, credible information on the material flows and environmental impacts that happen during the entire life of a product.
 It’s similar to the ingredient and nutrition labels on food.
-Instead of calories and recommended daily allowances, an EPD shows things like raw material extraction, energy use, air, soil and water emissions and water use and waste generation.
+Instead of calories and recommended daily allowances, an EPD shows things like raw material extraction, energy use, emissions to air, soil and water, and water use and waste generation.

 How are EPDs created?

 Companies must commit to fully disclose what is usually confidential information about how products are made.
-In addition, companies must perform a comprehensive life cycle assessment according to ISO 14040 standards.
+In addition, companies must perform a comprehensive life cycle assessment according to ISO 14040 and 14044 standards.
 From this information, an Environmental Product Declaration is developed based on ISO 14025 standards.
-Both the EPD and the LCA have to be third party verified.
+Both the EPD and the LCA are third party verified.

 |Flor & Super Flor||Composure|